 Detailed instruction on Putting Together a Solar Lighting System are available by clicking here.
 Also of interest is our article Solar Shed Lighting Circuit Testing in which we look at the real world power usage of solar powered shed lighting system.

-NEW We now have a unique online Solar Shed Lighting Calculator which will help you to spec your solar lighting system - choose how many bulbs, the battery capacity, and the required solar panel quickly and easily.
+New We now have a unique online Solar Shed Lighting Calculator which will help you to spec your solar lighting system – choose how many bulbs, the battery capacity, and the required solar panel quickly and easily.

-Buying the Components12V Spotlight Bulbs are available for under £4 each, and the ceramic bulb holders for under £1.50 each.
+12V Spotlight Bulbs are available for under £4 each, and the ceramic bulb holders for under £1.50 each.
 Then all you need to add is some red and black insulated wire, a rugged switch for £1, and a fuse and fuse holder for under £1.
-Assuming 3 spotlights - for example, one acting as a spotlight over an area where you often work, and a couple providing general lighting elsewhere - total costs so far are around £20.
+Assuming 3 spotlights – for example, one acting as a spotlight over an area where you often work, and a couple providing general lighting elsewhere – total costs so far are around £20.

 For smaller systems, our 3 Watt 12 Volt Solar Panel (just £19.99 in the REUK Shop) is perfect for keeping the battery topped up with charge.
 Weighing just 165 grams and made from rugged epoxy and fiberglass, these panels are 199mm wide, 136mm high, and 2.5mm thick.

-NEW Click here to read our new article on 12V Deep Cycle Batteries for Solar Applications with details on purchasing suitable batteries in the UK.
+New Click here to read our new article on 12V Deep Cycle Batteries for Solar Applications with details on purchasing suitable batteries in the UK.

 Such a set up will provide you with enough battery storage power to light your shed or garage constantly for a week without sunshine, but the solar panel will keep the battery topped up and healthy.
 One hour of good sunshine will give you enough power for at least one hour of shed lighting so even on cloudy days in the depths of winter, you should be able to generate sufficient power to meet the needs of all but the most demanding of shed users.